Basics of signals#

 Domain specific functionalities for specific types of data are provided through a number of dedicated python packages that qualify as HyperSpy extensions.
 These packages provide subclasses of the generic signal classes listed above, depending on the dimensionality and type of the data.
 Some examples are included in the diagram above.
 If an extension package is installed on your system, the provided signal subclasses are registered with HyperSpy and these classes are directly available when loading the hyperspy.api into the namespace.
 A list of packages that extend HyperSpy is curated in a dedicated repository.

 The metadata attribute signal_type describes the nature of the signal.
 It can be any string, normally the acronym associated with a particular signal.
-To print all BaseSignal subclasses available in your system call the function print_known_signal_types() as in the following example:
+To print all BaseSignal subclasses available in your system call the function print_known_signal_types() as in the following example (assuming the extensions eXSpy and holoSpy are installed):

 >>> hs.print_known_signal_types()